-The Student Development Center maintains a collection of information on vocational and college selection and college catalogs for personal use by the students.
+The Student Development Centers maintain a collection of information on vocational and college selection and college catalogs for personal use by the students.
 Up-to-date transfer information on area colleges and universities is available, including specific information on program requirements for transferring to these institutions.
-A Career Corner in the Learning Resources Center contains information on a variety of careers and educational programs.
+In addition the library maintains a subscription service to current copies of all U.S. College catalogs on microfiche.

-A cluster counseling approach is used at Harper, with student development faculty housed in three counseling clusters on campus.
+A cluster counseling approach is used at Harper, with student development faculty housed in three counseling centers on campus.
 These are located in Buildings A, D, and I. Counselors are available during the College's day and evening hours, and may often be consulted without an appointment.